-Action to be taken if the patient is excluded (continued) In case of postponement due to acute illness, advise when the individual can be vaccinated and ensure another appointment is arranged.
-Document the reason for exclusion and any action taken in the individual's clinical records.
 Action to be taken if the patient or carer declines treatment Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration.
+Where a person lacks the capacity, in accordance with the Mental Capacity Act 2005, a decision to vaccinate may be made in the individual's best interests.
+For further information on consent see Chapter 2 of the 'Green Book'.
 Advise the individual/carer about the protective effects of the vaccine, the risks of infection and potential complications if not immunised.
-Document advice given and decision reached and inform patient's GP as appropriate.
+Document advice given and decision reached and inform individual's GP as appropriate.
 Arrangements for referral for medical advice Refer to individual's GP.